What you should do at the end of every promo modeling job.

 1. Leave the client with a good impression.

-Talk to the clieCheck in with your trade show client at the end of the event.nt and ask them questions about the overall event.
+Talk to the client and ask them questions about the overall event.
 Did they achieve their goals?
 Was the overall event a success for them?
 Remember that the client hired you specifically because they felt that you would be an asset to their brand.
 Make sure you invest a few minutes in conversation with them before parting ways.
 Showing them you care about the success of their event will demonstration your professionalism and desire for them to succeed!
 They’ll be likely to remember you for future events.

 2. Collect all parking receipts and expenses that your agency has pre-approved.